18F/handbook/pages/18f/projects-partners/leading-projects.md

   tools and deliverables)
-  - If artifacts (e.g. RFQs, final reports, decks) should be durable over time, consider budgeting time to make them accessible (talk to your account manager or use {% slack_channel "18f-help-wanted" %} if the team doesn't have this ability)
+  - If artifacts (e.g. RFQs, final reports, decks) should be durable over time, consider budgeting time to make them accessible (talk to your account manager or use {% slack_channel "ttsc-help-wanted" %} if the team doesn't have this ability)
 - Ensure sprint planning, review, and other recurring meetings are scheduled
 - Facilitate identification of project management tracking tools